 Summary

-On sale from late 2022 onwards, British reviewers agree that the Ioniq 6 is certainly a polished and capable all-electric package.
+On sale from late 2022 onwards, British reviewers agree that the Ioniq 6 is a polished and capable all-electric package.
 Many also commend the saloon for its stylish streamlined exterior styling, though several outlets argue that it will not be to everyone’s taste.

 - Hyundai Ioniq 5 (2021 onwards) – Expert Rating